Costs, Terms and Conditions

 Booked sessions must be cancelled at least 48 hours in advance.
-If a cancellation is not made or is not made in a timely fashion, the session will be charged at the full hourly rate.
+All appointments cancelled less than 48 hours from the scheduled appointment time will be billed at the full office visit fee.

 Frequent cancellations and rescheduling of appointments means time and costs for me.
 It is understandable that the demands of life can require this, but there are also limits to the cost in time that I can offer free of charge.
 I am prepared to bear the cost in time of rescheduling a respective session the first two times.
 As of the third request to reschedule a respective session an administration fee of €20 will be charged.